aggicreative555/aggicreative555/README.md

 <h1 align="center">Hi, I'm Aggi!</h1><br>
-<h3 align="center">Blooming front-end dev with a passion for art and all things creative!</h3>
+<h3 align="center">Front-end dev with a passion for vintage & antiques. <br> Working with me, you will see how easy it is to create practical, chaming & perfectly curated websites. </h3>
 <br>
 <br>
 <p align="center">